connorfarrell7/School_District_Analysis/README.md

 *Updated Math Scores by Grade*

--	Scores by school spending summary has increased in the in the $585-629 and $630-644 ranges.
+-	Scores by school spending summary has increased slightly in the in the $585-629 and $630-644 ranges.

 ![Original Scores by School Spending](https://user-images.githubusercontent.com/86024575/127041334-63ea8e6c-a0ee-4cb7-8e5e-28d821cc605e.png)